 To become a software developer, you need a bachelor’s degree in computer science, software engineering, or a related field.
 But what is as important as the degree is your skill at computer programming.
 To that end, many companies prefer that you have a master’s degree as well.

 This career field is expected to explode in the near future, growing by 24% and adding 302,500 jobs to the market.

 Master of Science—Statistics / Master of Mathematics

 Median pay: $88,190

 Mathematicians work in a very similar field as statisticians.
 They analyze data and apply mathematical and statistical techniques to real-world problems.
 They’re often working for the government, education or in private science and engineering research companies.
 They’re often in teams of experts from other occupations to solve problems.
 Mathematicians may work on teams with chemists, materials scientists, chemical engineers, or even industrial designers.
 In short, there are a lot of different avenues for someone very skilled in mathematics.

-Because of the difficulty of the subject matter, most employers look at candidates that have at least a masters-level degree, if not a doctorate level degree.
+Because of the difficulty of the subject matter, most employers look at candidates that have at least a masters-level degree, if not a doctorate-level degree.
 This is definitely a field where higher education pays off, as pay often scales with the earned degrees.
-As you can imagine, core classes are heavy in advanced mathematics, though some programs require students to take classes in a related science or engineering fields.
+As you can imagine, core classes are heavy in advanced mathematics, though some programs require students to take classes in related science or engineering fields.